pudly/schmopera-hugo/content/articles/in-review-extensions-of-us.md

 date = "2014-11-16T10:00:00-05:00"
 lastmod = "2015-04-13T23:09:00-04:00"
 publishDate = "2014-11-16T10:00:00-05:00"
-short_description = "On a cool Thursday night I trotted down to the Extension Room at 30 Eastern Avenue for Extensions of Us, featuring Lucia Cesaroni, Adrian Kramer, Jennifer Nichols and Justin De Bernardi with Maika'i Nash on piano." slug = "in-review-extensions-of-us" title = "In review: Extensions of Us"
+short_description = "On a cool Thursday night I trotted down to the Extension Room at 30 Eastern Avenue for Extensions of Us, featuring Lucia Cesaroni, Adrian Kramer, Jennifer Nichols and Justin De Bernardi with Maika&#039;i Nash on piano." slug = "in-review-extensions-of-us" title = "In review: Extensions of Us"
 +++